Bhushan8554/website_HJ_Frontend/README.md

-# Hotjar.com clone
+# website_HJ_frontend
-Hotjar.com help their clients to know about SEO & how users behave on their website.
+help their clients to know about SEO & how users behave on their website.
 Most Important they provide what they need, and how they feel, fast.
 Me and along with my team clone this website in 5 Days.